SharkDemon/prickleback/README.md

-# Fantasy Rockband
+# Prickleback

 ## Summary

-Submitted to MLH Do-Re-Mi Hacks 2020 in November 2020.
+Game implemented as a web application in which you create a fantasy rock band lineup, go on tour, and answer questions to earn points.
+Submission for MLH Do-Re-Mi Hacks in November 2020.

 ## Technologies Used